 Are you wondering, “Is college worth it?”

-It seems that every young person I meet in the service industry has an undergraduate degree.
+The truth, for me, is that I meet way too many people in the service industry with an undergraduate degree they’re not using.
 They’re underemployed, totally clueless to any pathway they could take to lead to a well-paying and fulfilling career.

 This is the absurdity of our higher-education system.
 But for some reason, underemployed undergrads are more of a running joke than a social concern.

 “Oh you have a BA in philosophy?
 You’ll make a good barista.
 Hahaha.”